dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 - `Command`, of type `ICommand`, which is executed when a swipe gesture is recognized.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.
-- `Direction`, of type `SwipeDirection`, which defines the direction
+- <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Direction>, of type <xref:Microsoft.Maui.Controls.SwipeDirection>, which defines the direction
-- `Threshold`, of type `uint`, which represents the minimum swipe distance that must be achieved for a swipe to be recognized, in device-independent units.
+- <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Threshold>, of type `uint`, which represents the minimum swipe distance that must be achieved for a swipe to be recognized, in device-independent units.
 The default value of this property is 100, which means that any swipes that are less than 100 device-independent units will be ignored.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-The <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> also defines a `Swiped` event that's raised when a swipe is recognized.
-The <xref:Microsoft.Maui.Controls.SwipedEventArgs> object that accompanies the `Swiped` event defines the following properties:
+The <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> also defines a <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Swiped> event that's raised when a swipe is recognized.
+The <xref:Microsoft.Maui.Controls.SwipedEventArgs> object that accompanies the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Swiped> event defines the following properties:

-- `Direction`, of type `SwipeDirection`, indicates the direction of the swipe gesture.
+- <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Direction>, of type <xref:Microsoft.Maui.Controls.SwipeDirection>, indicates the direction of the swipe gesture.
 - `Parameter`, of type `object`, indicates the value passed by the `CommandParameter` property, if defined.

 ## Create a SwipeGestureRecognizer

-To make a <xref:Microsoft.Maui.Controls.View> recognize a swipe gesture, create a <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> object, set the `Direction` property to a `SwipeDirection` enumeration value (`Left`, `Right`, `Up`, or `Down`), optionally set the `Threshold` property, handle the `Swiped` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
+To make a <xref:Microsoft.Maui.Controls.View> recognize a swipe gesture, create a <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> object, set the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Direction> property to a <xref:Microsoft.Maui.Controls.SwipeDirection> enumeration value (`Left`, `Right`, `Up`, or `Down`), optionally set the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Threshold> property, handle the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Swiped> event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
 The following example shows a <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> attached to a <xref:Microsoft.Maui.Controls.BoxView>:

 ```xaml
 <BoxView Color="Teal" ...>